 Free Zone Authorities grant licences to companies to operate within these zones, and they require external audits from every registered Company in any Free Zone.
 These must be conducted by approved accounting firms in UAE.
 In the event of liquidation or closure of a company, these Authorities also require the Liquidation Audit Report.

 In terms of finances, the banks and financial institutions of Dubai and the UAE issue business loans for expansion, raising capital for new investments, or for mergers and consolidations.
 For this reason they are vitally concerned with the Financial Health of the company.
 An unsatisfactory external audit report could result in the withdrawal of financing.

 Any worthy investor is going to consult with the external audit reports for a given company before placing any funds with them.
 Investing with a growing company planning to acquire another company, or perform a merger, will require a Due Diligence report that will strongly affect an investor’s opinion.
 Our reports guide thousands of investors to make wise decisions every day.

-These are the rules to be followed by Accountants to maintain books of accounts which are consistent, reliable, relevant, and comparable to those found anywhere else in the world.
+These are the rules to be followed by accountants to maintain books of accounts that are consistent, reliable, relevant, and comparable to those found anywhere else in the world.